 With chatbots evolving and growing more powerful in their capabilities as time passes, they’re gradually becoming an integral part of our daily lives.
 And no, we’re not just talking about our virtual assistants like Siri and Alexa.
-We now have chatbots of various types, being utilized in almost every way imaginable.
+We now have bots of various types, being utilized in almost every way imaginable.
 Here’s a quick tour of the marvelous world of chatbots.

-Importance of chatbots:
+Importance of chatbots

 The attention span of the entire human species has decreased all the way down to 8 seconds, 1 second less than even that of a goldfish.
 People don’t want to spend their time talking on a phone to a customer service representative.
 They want to get their work done as quickly as possible and get on with the rest of their day.
 Afterall, which rational-minded person would want to waste minutes on something that could get done in seconds?

 But a chatbot doesn’t just improve the customer experience, it even saves the business a lot of time and money.
-By 2019, about 30% of US financial firms had employed chatbots to improve their user experience, and these firms do know quite a bit about financial impact.
+By 2019, about 30% of US financial firms had employed bots to improve their user experience, and these firms do know quite a bit about financial impact.

 Even in 2017, the number of customer service requests around the world was about 265 billion a year, which cost businesses $ 1.3 trillion to handle.
 We can expect the number of customer requests to rise even further in 2020, but the cost to service them does not need to remain this high.
 Infusing chatbots into the customer service process can actually reduce the cost of customer service by over 30% and simultaneously improve the customer experience by enabling the customers to get quicker responses to their requests.

 The automated process will even improve the customers’ perception of the company by reducing the scope for human error.
 Imagine a local business that provides services like on an appointment basis.
 If the customers have to book the sessions by messaging a human executive, who then needs to update a database with regard to the booking, there is a lot of scope for error.
 If the executive has many other responsibilities, she/he may very simply forget to update the database, which would certainly result in a seriously dissatisfied customer.
-A local business may not really be able to afford another executive to be specifically responsible for this task, and that’s where a chatbot would come in.
+A local business may not really be able to afford another executive to be specifically responsible for this task, and that’s where a virtual assistant would come in.
 By automatically accessing and updating the database as and when the customer wants to schedule an appointment, it would reduce the scope for human error.

 With chatbots being operational 24x7, all customers and website visitors can be attended to.
 Information can be gathered and service requests can be handled at any point in time, so those who visit your website or face an issue with your product or service at odd hours will not end up being left unattended and feeling frustrated.

-History of chatbots:
+History of chatbots